paymill/paymill-example-php-subscriptions/README.md

 PAYMILL is a full-stack payment solution with very reasonable pricing and is easy to setup.
 See how to add it to a PHP application here.

-If you ever need to process credit card payments or recurring payments aka. subscriptions through your PHP applications you should take a look at PAYMILL.
+If you ever need to process credit card payments or recurring payments aka. subscriptions through your PHP applications, you should take a look at PAYMILL.
 PAYMILL is a payment gateway that is easy to set up and which is very developer friendly.
 It only charges fees on a per-transaction basis and these are very reasonable.
 There are no monthly fees or other hidden costs.

 ### What does the application

 In this tutorial we’ll use PAYMILL to add recurring payments to a PHP application.
-The application we’ll use is a site that sells Llama Kisses. ;) The customer can subscribe to plan and each month he will be charged by PAYMILL to get his llama kisses.
+The application we’ll use is a site that sells Llama Kisses ;) The customer can subscribe to а plan and each month he will be charged by PAYMILL to get his llama kisses.

 ![landing page](./docs-assets/01.pages_index.png)

 There are four different plans and users can sign up for any one of them to create a subscription.
-When the user licks on one of the **Sign Up** buttons, he will be redirected to the sign up page.
+When the user clicks on one of the **Sign Up** buttons, he will be redirected to the sign up page.

 ![sign up page](./docs-assets/02.users_init.png)

-After the user register himself he will be asked to provide one or more credit cards.
+After the user register himself, he will be asked to provide one or more credit cards.

 ![enter credit card](./docs-assets/03.cards_create.png)

-Now when the user have at least one credit card he can select one of them by pressing the credit card icon
+Now, when the user has at least one credit card, he can select one of them by pressing the credit card icon

 ![create subscription](./docs-assets/04.subscriptions_create.png)

-Or remove existing credit card if this credit card is not currently used by the subscription.
+Or remove existing credit card, if this credit card is not currently used by the subscription.

 ![remove credit card](./docs-assets/05.cards_destroy.png)

-Of course the user can update his subscription by change his credit card.
-This is an important case and this action will be required when the user have insufficient funds on his card or the credit card has expired.
+Of course the user can update his subscription by changing his credit card.
+This is an important case and this action will be required when the user has insufficient funds on his card or the credit card has expired.

 ![update subscription](./docs-assets/06.subscriptions_update.png)